dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 Finally, you should be **very cautious** about when to use naggy or strict mocks, as they tend to make tests more brittle and harder to maintain.
-When you refactor your code without changing its externally visible behavior, ideally you shouldn't need to update any tests.
+When you refactor your code without changing its externally visible behavior, ideally you shouldn'type need to update any tests.
 If your code interacts with a naggy mock, however, you may start to get spammed with warnings as the result of your change.
 Worse, if your code interacts with a strict mock, your tests may start to fail and you'll be forced to fix them.
 Our general recommendation is to use